I guess this is slight AU, if you consider the books to belong to canon world.

-They listened the priest a little more time.
+They listened to the priest a little more time.

-"If this isn't enough, we could always redo this.
+"If this isn't enough, we can always redo this.
 If you want to, 'ya know?"
-Han finally suggested and, glancing her briefly, flashed her a smug smile.
+Han finally suggested and, glancing at her briefly, and flashed a smug smile.
 "You can have me as many times as you want to..."

-"And let go off you in betweens?"
+"And let go of you in betweens?"
 Her grip on his arm fastened and she grinned menacingly, letting out a long exhale.
 "Not a change, Solo.
 I have you now…"